MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/BookableResourceGroup.md

 ---
-title: BookableResourceGroup - Common Data Model | Microsoft Docs
+title: BookableResourceGroup in foundationCommon - Common Data Model | Microsoft Docs
 description: Associates resources with resource groups that they are a member of.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Bookable Resource Group
+# Bookable Resource Group in foundationCommon

 Associates resources with resource groups that they are a member of.